top of page

 The Guyton-Klinger approach can help reduce the risk of running out of money.

-How has it fared with worry 2 - having to take reductions in retirement income?
-If we view expenditure in nominal terms, we can see that in the worst case, income drops very little from the initial £4,333 per month starting figure.
+How has GK fared with worry 2 - having to take reductions in retirement income?
+If we view expenditure in nominal terms, we can see that ten years into retirement, income for the worst historical case (the 1917 retiree) drops by around 27%, from £52,000 to £37,835.
+Some may consider this a reasonable tradeoff for the increase in starting withdrawal compared to the Bengen approach.

 While only taking minor cuts in (nominal) income in the worst case.
 Is there a downside?